GeNIe: Generative Hard Negative Images Through Diffusion: Related Work

-\textbf{Few-Shot Learning:} revolves around learning very fast from only a handful of samples.
-FSL is typically conducted in two stages: pretraining on an abundance of data followed by fast adaptation to unseen few-shot episodes.
-Each episode consists of a support set allowing the model to adapt itself quickly to the unseen classes, and a query set on which the model is evaluated.
-In supervised FSL \cite{chen2019a, afrasiyabi2019associative, qiao2018few, ye2020few, dvornik2019diversity, li2020adversarial, sung2018learning, zhou2021binocular, singh2023transductive}, pretraining is done on a labeled dataset, whereas in unsupervised FSL \cite{psco,wang2022contrastive,unisiam, Qin2020ULDA, Antoniou2020Assume, khodadadeh2019unsupervised, hsu2018unsupervised, medina2020self, Shirekar_2023_WACV} the pretraining has to be conducted on an unlabeled dataset posing an extra challenge in the learning paradigm and neighboring these methods closer to the realm of self-supervised learning.
+\textbf{Few-Shot Learning.} In Few-shot Learning (FSL), we pre-train a model with abundant data to learn a rich representation, then fine-tune it on new tasks with only a few available samples.
+In supervised FSL \citep{chen2019a, afrasiyabi2019associative, qiao2018few, ye2020few, dvornik2019diversity, li2020adversarial, sung2018learning, zhou2021binocular, singh2023transductive}, pretraining is done on a labeled dataset, whereas in unsupervised FSL \citep{psco,wang2022contrastive,unisiam, Qin2020ULDA, Antoniou2020Assume, khodadadeh2019unsupervised, hsu2018unsupervised, medina2020self, Shirekar_2023_WACV} the pretraining has to be conducted on an unlabeled dataset posing an extra challenge in the learning paradigm and neighboring these methods closer to the realm of self-supervised learning.
 Even though FSL is not of primal interest in this work, we assess the impact of \texttt{GeNIe} on a number of few-shot scenarios and state-of-the-art baselines by accentuating on its impact on the few-shot inference stage.